phac-nml/mikrokondo/docs/usage/tool_params.md

     - hypotheticals_faa_ext: File extension of hypothetical genes fasta.
 Do not alter this field unless doing pipeline development.
     - tsv_ext: The file extension of the final bakta tsv report.
 Do not alter this field unless doing pipeline development.
     - txt_ext: The file extension of the txt report.
 Do not alter this field unless doing pipeline development.
     - min_contig_length: The minimum contig length to be annotated by Bakta.
+This can be set from the command line using the argument `--ba_min_contig_length`.

 ### Bandage
 Bandage is included to make bandage plots of the initial assemblies e.g. Spades, Flye or Unicycler.
 These images can be useful in determining the quality of an assembly.